 Sprint Master Academy Lead

-The UNDERSTAND stage or day 1, is a day to build, share knowledge and map out the problem space and discover the business opportunity, the audience, the competition.
-It is a day to define metrics of success.
-People from different areas (users, developers, designers) are invited to participate and share their point of view.
+People from different areas within the company (users, developers, designers, CEO, marketers) are invited to participate and share their point of view.
 This day is concluded with what success look like?
-How do we drive towards that?
+How do we drive towards that success?

-Find out the ways you can make the most of this methodolog and deep dive into sprint design to help your business succeed by developing products or services that users will really use.
+Find out the ways you can make the most of this methodology and deep dive into Design Sprint to help your business succeed by developing products or services that users will really use.

 To find out more about Design Sprint here some great sources of content: